-The Quakertown School District reports having 30 students experiencing homelessness thus far this year.
-In 2017 the district reported 80 students experiencing homelessness.
+The Allentown School District reports having between 620 and 640 students experiencing homelessness throughout the year.
+In 2017, due to an influx of students relocated to the Lehigh Valley after Hurricane Maria, the district reported 1,088 students experiencing homelessness.
 Students experiencing homelessness have complex needs and additional challenges that the district isn't always equipped to deal with.
 Homelessness can impact mental and physical health, school performance, behavior, and attendance.